 The cost of your travel insurance would vary according to your age, country, and duration of the trek.

 When visiting Nepal, you must have travel insurance, which should cover any expenses incurred as a result of medical illnesses or accidents.
 Traveling in the Himalayas is full of adventure, therefore having a decent insurance policy is a good idea.
 When choosing an insurance policy, make certain that it covers all of these unforeseen expenses.
 Your travel insurance must cover air ambulance, treatment charges, rescue and evacuation, product cancellation and refundable charges, airline delay, and cancellations.
+You should make sure that the policy you purchase provides adequate coverage, is familiar with your itinerary, and covers the activities you will be participating in.

 Many hikers and trekkers have inquired, “How difficult is the Manaslu Trek?”
 This is a simple question, but it’s really difficult to answer without some basic knowledge.
 We will discuss the basic information in this article.